nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 ### Scripts Creation from Business Logic Screens

-From a workflow or the event handlers screen, the shortcut to create automation chains allows to create automation scripts as well.
+From the Workflow or the Event Handlers screens, the shortcut to create automation chains allows to create automation scripts as well.

-### Prompt for Save Before Leaving
+### Prompt to Save Before Leaving

 When you have unsaved configuration (when switching from Modeler to Designer and vice versa for instance), Studio warns you before you leave the page.

 ### Vendor Category in the Marketplace

-Addons can be filtered per vendor so you can filter solutions brought by a particular partner.
+Addons can be filtered per vendor, so you can filter solutions brought by a particular partner.

 ### More Upcoming Changes